Travelling as a vegan can be tough.

-The COOLA Organic Suncare Travel Kit not only has all the essentials to keep your skin looking great, but it’s also cruelty-free and uses 70% organic ingredients.
+The COOLA Organic Suncare Travel Kit not only has all the essentials to keep your skin looking great, but it’s also A vegan travel product that’s cruelty-free and uses 70% organic ingredients.

 5. Packing Cubes

-Packing cubes are probably the most valuable tool in your travel arsenal.
+Packing cubes are probably the most valuable vegan travel product.
 It’s the easiest way to shove more into your bag without taking up valuable space, and it keeps your things organised.

 This polyester seven piece travel cube system from HiDay comes with laundry pouches and a shoe bag to take your packing game to the next level.